em1dev/ElPatoAuth/README.md

-* left to do:
-* cron job to update tokens

 # El Pato Auth

-A authentication microservice for service with token auto refresh
+A authentication microservice for ElPato Apps.
+Its service agnostic and should work with TikTok, Twitch and Google Auth (pending).

-*This service is meant to be ran with other ElPato services and should not be exposed to the public network*
+*This service is meant to work with other ElPato Services and should not be exposed to the public network*

 ## Endpoints